When To Hire A Sales VP For Your Startup

 So, let’s not get there in the first place.
 As long as you hire your VP of Sales at the right time to do the right work, with the right people, and the right process (a la an intentional, defined process to make an exceptional hire), repeatable and sustainable growth will follow.

-In this article, I’ll run through everything you need to know to hire that VP of Sales at the right time, so you can avoid cleaning up the colossal mess that occurs when the wrong person is hired for this critical role.
+In this article, I’ll explain exactly when to hire a Sales VP, so you can avoid cleaning up the colossal mess that occurs when the wrong person is hired for this critical role.

 The first thing to do is assess your current stage of growth, because it doesn’t make sense to hire a VP of Sales until you’re able to give them the springboard to do what they do best.